 The service is not compulsory and may not be appropriate for all situations.
 However, we actively encourage pre-application discussions for all development proposals before submitting for formal consideration.
-You can

 We will be making the submitted documents, our response and any interim correspondence public.
 We will endeavour to ensure that all personal information such as telephone numbers and email addresses are removed from documentation.